Gale-Electronics/gale-electronics.github.io/about.md

       <p>Oversaw making the GS401 at scale; optimised processes, sourcing and QA.
 Later founded Volt Loudspeakers.</p>
       <ul class="highlights">
         <li>Transitioned from early CTS woofers to British-built units.</li>
-        <li>“It was all about production” — turning prototypes into repeatable builds.</li>
+        <li>“It was all about production”, turning prototypes into repeatable builds.</li>
         <li>Supplier liaison and on-the-line quality control.</li>
       </ul>
     </div>